What are the different types of network topology? What is the main difference between physical and logical topology?

 Many networking geeks call logical topology as signal topology.
 Both are the same thing.

-Physical topology mentions the physical design of the network.
+As name its name depicts, physical topology mentions the physical design of the network.

 At the same time, the logical topology indicates how data is managed in the network irrespective of its physical topology.